zonca/nbenv/README.rst

       - ipython-genutils==0.2.0
       - jupyter-client==5.1.0

-And re-create the same environment:
+And re-create the same environment (includes install of IPython Kernel):

 .. code-block:: bash

     $ nbenv my_notebook.ipynb --name reconstructed_env
     $ source activate reconstructed_env
+    $ jupyter notebook

 The environment metadata will be preserved if the Notebook file is modified by a Jupyter Notebook session with no ``nbenv`` installed.